kevincui5/translator_transformer/README.md

         mask = self.create_padding_mask(x)
         ...
 ```
-Our transformer, a custom keras model, inherits the training argument from Layer, knows by itself when to pass True or False to training argument.
-For example, when you call model.fit, it will pass True to Transformer's call function and trickle down to encoder and decoder layer and tell for example dropout layer to behave accordingly.
+Our transformer, a custom keras model, inherits the training argument from Layer, pass True or False to training argument implicitly.
+For example, when you call model.fit, it will pass True implicitly to Transformer's call function and trickle down to encoder and decoder layer and tell for example dropout layer to behave in training or inference mode accordingly.
 ```
 transformer.fit(train_batches, epochs=EPOCHS, steps_per_epoch=steps_per_epoch)
 ```